Overview

 Impact

 Whilst the 24-hour variation in pain severity for headache and facial pain disorders is well-established, the underlying mechanisms have been unknown.
-Professor Cader and colleagues have made considerable progress in unravelling these mechanisms.
+Professor Cader and colleagues have already made considerable progress in unravelling these mechanisms.

 About the research team